-- Charge students enrolled in certain courses for the cost of materials used in projects that will become the property of the student. - Charge for lost and damaged books, materials, supplies, and equipment that fees are to be paid and of the penalties for their failure to pay them.
-Permissible penalties include the withholding of report cards until payment is made or denial of participation in extra class activities while the student is enrolled in this District.
+- Charge students enrolled in certain courses for the cost of materials used in projects that will become the property of the student. - Charge for lost and damaged books, materials, supplies, and equipment

 Students who are indigent are exempt from paying fees.
 However, indigent students are not exempt from charges for lost and damaged books, locks, materials, supplies, and equipment.